 Wild steelhead counted at PRD originated from one of four extant upstream populations or were overshoots from downstream populations.
 Hence, we summed the estimated number of wild steelhead overshoots at PRD and the estimated wild steelhead escapement of the four steelhead populations above PRD and compared that value to the total adjusted counts of wild steelhead that arrived at PRD.
 The two time-series were highly correlated (r = 0.89), with a root mean square error of 448 fish, and a mean relative difference of 9.5%.
 More simply, including estimates of overshoot abundance from populations downstream of Priest Rapids Dam with our estimates of escapement into the four populations upstream of Priest Rapids Dam provide a more complete accounting of the total number of steelhead passing Priest Rapids Dam (Figure 2).

-Fallback migration success – The annual percentage of wild steelhead that overshoot and fell back below PRD were variable (range 36-72%) and averaged 59% (SD = 12%; Table 3).
-Wild steelhead may have been encountered during sport fisheries and potentially influence fallback migration success.
+Fallback migration success – The annual percentage of wild steelhead that overshoot and fell back below PRD were variable (range 31-74%) and averaged 59% (SD = 14%; Table 3).
+Wild steelhead may have been encountered during sport fisheries which could potentially influence fallback migration success.
 Sport fishery impacts to wild steelhead upstream of PRD were assessed annually, based on extensive creel surveys using a 5% hooking mortality rate.
-Based on the number of wild fish at PRD and creel survey estimates of catch, the annual mean fishery impacts were low (mean = 0.97%; SD = 0.67%) and consistent with fishery permits (A.R.
+Based on the number of wild fish at PRD and creel survey estimates of catch, the annual mortality due to fishery impacts were low (mean = 0.97%; SD = 0.67%) and consistent with fishery permits (A.R.
 Murdoch, WDFW, personal communication.).

 Dam effects on fallback success – From 2010 to 2017, we found 246 known overshoot wild steelhead detected at Priest Rapids Dam.
 The majority of these (52%) were not detected at any upstream locations.
 Of those 129 tags, 88% were subsequently detected downstream of PRD, demonstrating fallback success.
 The dam with the second largest percentage of known overshoot wild steelhead after PRD was Wells Dam (20%, n = 49), the farthest upstream dam, but only 22% (n = 11) of those fish were detected downstream of PRD.
 A small percentage of known overshoot wild steelhead were detected in tributaries upstream of PRD (5.6%), but only 3.2% (N= 8) were detected during the spawning period in the spring.
 Of those known overshoot steelhead detected in tributaries, seven steelhead were detected in tributaries upstream of Wells Dam.
 The logistic model examining the relationship between the dam passage upstream of PRD and overshoot fallback proportions fit the data well (pseudo marginal R2 = 0.73, pseudo conditional R2 = 0.78), suggesting that the number of dams a fish crosses when overshooting was negatively associated with their downstream passage success (Figure 3).
 Model predictions of overshoot fallback (95% CI) for zero dams or the y-intercept was 0.955 (0.891 – 0.982) and comported well with the proportion of non-overshoot PIT-tagged Yakima River steelhead that crossed McNary Dam (N = 276) and were detected at Prosser Dam (0.949) suggesting some level of natural mortality, not attributed to dam passage, was included in the relationship.